 100 Mile Runners: Mobile Phone with emergency number, GPS tracker (provided).
 After 100 km: Backpack with water bladder or drink flasks with a minimum capacity of 0,75 Liters and head torch with replaceable batteries.

-For all distances, a qualification must have been achieved, max. within the year prior to application for entry.
+For all distances, a qualification must have been achieved.

 Runners who have never finished an altra race: